-Our key achievements and performance is measured through national standardised examinations taken by our students at the end of Year 11 (GCSEs).
+Our key achievements and performance are measured through national standardised examinations taken by our students at the end of Year 11 (GCSEs).
 These results are used to benchmark the positive outcomes for the students within the school and to benchmark schools against their peers.
-The year under review was the second year in which students took GCSEs.
+The year under review was unusual in that, because of the disruption caused by the COVID pandemic, GCSEs were cancelled and replaced by Centre Assessed Grades (CAG).

-In this year pupils achieved outcomes that, when validated, will show significant improvement on the previous year.
-The headline Progress 8 and Attainment 8 measures currently show that our pupils made better progress than those nationally from their relative starting points.
-Our Progress 8 figure currently sits at 0.02 (-0.53 2018) compared with a national average of -0.03 and Attainment 8 is broadly in line sitting at 46.3 (40.5 2018) compared with a national of 46.5.
+In the most recent year of validated performance data (ie CGSEs sat in 2019), the headline Progress 8 and Attainment 8 measures showed that our pupils made better progress than those nationally from their relative starting points.
+Our Progress 8 figure was +0.01 (-0.53 2018) compared with a national average of -0.03 and Attainment 8 was broadly in line, at 46.3 (40.5 2018) compared with a national of 46.5.

-Particularly notable have been the rates of improvement in the above and other headline measures below.
+Particularly notable were the rates of improvement in the above and other headline measures below.

-- Grade 9-5 (English and Mathematics) improved from 17% last year to 32% - Grade 9-4 (English and Mathematics) improved from 48% last year to 57% - EBacc 4 has also been another positive aspect, increasing from 14% to 25% - There is no gap in Progress 8 outcomes for disadvantaged pupils currently 0.03
+- Grade 9-5 (English and Mathematics) improved from 17% last year to 32%. - Grade 9-4 (English and Mathematics) improved from 48% last year to 57%. - EBacc 4 was increased from 14% to 25%. - There was no gap in Progress 8 outcomes for disadvantaged pupils.

-In keeping with its values, the school strives to ensure all pupils, regardless of their need or characteristics, is supported to make progress in line with or above national benchmarks.
+In keeping with its values, the school strives to ensure that every pupil, regardless of their need or characteristics, is supported to make progress in line with or above national benchmarks.